Crypteia: Overview

-The Crypteia had young Spartan men, probably between the ages of 21 and 30, who were described as "those judged to have the most intelligence."
-The men were known as hêbôntes, one of the many social categories that preceded full Spartiate citizenship, and had completed their rearing at the agoge with such success that they were marked out as potential future leaders by Spartan officials.
-The training kryptai endured was undoubtedly harsh, but the way in which their training was conducted is debated.
+The ranks of the Crypteia comprised young upper-class Spartan men, probably between the ages of 21 and 30, possibly selected as "those judged to have the most intelligence."
+The men were known as hêbôntes, one of the many social categories that preceded full Spartiate citizenship, and had completed their rearing at the agoge with such success that Spartan officials marked them out as potential future leaders.

 According to Plato, the kryptai did not use footwear during the winter and slept without shelter.
-He also describes them as being unsupervised and as depending on themselves alone for survival.
+Plato describes them as being unsupervised and as depending on themselves alone for survival.
 Plato's description might seem to imply that the kryptai were forced to be independent, but some scholars think that they may have had attendants at certain times to watch over them.